Questions & Answers

 Where does your hunting take place?

-Our whitetail hunting takes place on tightly controlled, well managed private leases in north-central and southern Indiana, south-central Ohio, and northern Maine.
+Our whitetail hunting takes place on tightly controlled, well managed private leases in north-central and southern Indiana, south-central Ohio, east-central Ohio, and northern Maine.
 The terrain can vary greatly by hunting area.
 We hunt natural funnels on the edge of bedding and feeding areas, small woodlots, large woodlots, river bottoms, crp, fencerows, ditches and agricultural fields.
 Our hunts are 100% fair chase.

 What is the cost of a license for non-resident hunters?